Marker Logo

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1992.

 Location.
 32° 56.248′ N, 97° 4.71′ W. Marker is in Grapevine, Texas, in Tarrant County.
-Marker is at the intersection of South Main Street and West Worth Street, on the left when traveling south on South Main Street.
+It is at the intersection of Main Street and Worth Street, on the right when traveling south on Main Street.
 Touch for map.
-Marker is at or near this postal address: 404 S Main Street, Grapevine TX 76051, United States of America.
+Marker is at or near this postal address: 404 S Main St, Grapevine TX 76051, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Koonce Bros. / Buckner's Grocery (here, next to this marker); The Confectionery / City Drug Store (here, next to this marker); Lucas General Store & Undertakers (a few steps from this marker); E. M. Jenkins - Tate Building (a few steps from this marker); Grapevine Masonic Lodge #288 (a few steps from this marker); E. J. Lipscomb Dry Goods Co. (within shouting distance
+At least 8 other markers are within walking distance of this marker: The Confectionery / City Drug Store (here, next to this marker); Lucas General Store & Undertakers (a few steps from this marker); E. M. Jenkins-Tate Building (a few steps from this marker); Grapevine Masonic Lodge #288 (a few steps from this marker); E. J. Lipscomb Dry Goods Co. (within shouting distance of this marker); First National Bank of Grapevine, Texas (within shouting distance of this marker); Tate Hardware Company Building (within shouting distance of this marker); Wood Automotive Building (within shouting distance of this marker).
+Touch for a list and map of all markers in Grapevine.

 Click or scan to see